kshru9/Web-Crawler/README.md

 <img src="UTILS/crawler_analytics.png" alt="Crawler Analytics" width="700"/>

+** Above graph varies whenever your run the code.
+Above all inferences are made according to general trend in graph which is seen for most of times

 - We have made a graph by varying one of our parameters pagelimit vs time.
 According to this graph, we can infer as follows:
     - As pagelimit increases, crawler time increases
     - Multithreaded with single locking works better than single threaded becuase of concurrency